-The National Institute of Arts and Letters, the parent body of the Academy, was founded in 1898 for “the advancement of art and literature.”
+The National Institute of Arts and Letters, the parent body of the Academy, was founded in 1898 for the “advancement of art and literature.”
 The Institute met for the first time in New York City in February 1899, and began electing members that fall.
-Architects, artists, writers, and composers of notable achievement were eligible, and membership was soon capped at 250.
+Architects, artists, writers, and composers of notable achievement were eligible, and membership was soon capped at 250, where it remained until 2020, when the members voted to increase membership to 300.
 In 1913, President Taft signed an act of Congress incorporating the organization in the District of Columbia.

 The Academy inaugurated its annual awards program in 1909 with the Gold Medal for Sculpture.
 Since then, over 70 awards and prizes have been endowed through gifts and bequests or established by the Academy’s board of directors in the fields of architecture, art, literature, and music.
 These are conferred each year at the Ceremonial in May when new members are inducted and a distinguished speaker is invited to deliver the Blashfield Address.